shvmpthk/Ethereum-Distributed-Ledger/README.md

 ### Acknowledgement

-This project was created with the help of my friend Kshitiz Srivastava who helped me to setup & configure Raspberry Pi(s) and assisted in network configuration.
+This project was created with the support of my friend Kshitiz Srivastava who helped me to setup & configure Raspberry Pi(s) and assisted in network configuration.
 It was done under the guidance of Prof. Ashwini Dalvi as well as Prof. Irfan Siddavatam of K. J. Somaiya College of Engineering, Mumbai.